The Hidden Shrine of Tamoachan in Chult

 - Rufb (level 5), Half-Orc Barbarian (berserker), Mercenary Veteran; captured by pterafolks, his fellow mercenaries killed, seeks riches and glory

-- Vorn, Shield Guardian, founded by the party aside a gaping hole in the ground
+- Vorn, Shield Guardian, found masterless beside a gaping hole in the ground

 Vorn, the Shield Guardian (2)

 The Tabaxi had climbed down through the large hole in the ground, next to the Shield Guardian.
-The automaton’s master, a non-chultan wizard, had fallen to his death, his body laid broken at the bottom.
+The automaton’s master, a wizard northerner, had fallen to his death and his body laid broken at the bottom.
 Fortunately, Shin found the amulet that controlled the construct and it was still intact.
 He also found the wizard’s spellbook, a decent amount of gold and some exploration gears.
 A quick inspection of the room below revealed a locked door and many statuettes that evoked meaningful scenes from this lost civilization.
 The PCs looked for another entry.

 Beware Defilers!
 Your Genitals Will Shrivel and Fall Off

 Atop the impressive ziggurat stood a temple dedicated to the cult of a scary demon-bat thing/god/mighty Jungle Spirit: Zotzilaha.
 Inside the half-collapsed temple, a trapdoor was visible, but glyphs on it indicated that a powerful curse would befall any would-be defilers that entered that way.
-The PCs also found out a hole inside the mouth of the Zotzilaha statue.
+The PCs also found out a hole inside the mouth of a statue of Zotzilaha.
 It certainly looked like a trap.
 They resolved the matter with their first use of the Shield Guardian as Shin ordered it to grab whatever was inside the hole (a lever).
-The statue’s jaws did closed on the construct’s arm but to no great effect (3).
-This revealed another entry, one apparently without threat of cursing…
+The statue’s jaws did close on the construct’s arm but to no great effect (3).
+This revealed another entry, one apparently safe of curse…

 Ziggurat’s Upper Tier (4)